mbaske/grid-sensor/README.md

 Combines 3D and 2D detection.
 The agent uses continuous actions for driving a car down a procedurally generated road.
 It detects roadside poles and various obstacles with two sensors.
 A long-range 3D sensor enables the agent to look ahead, while a short-range 2D sensor helps with evading obstacles.
 Again, the agent is rewarded for speed and penalized for collisions.

 For some reason, the DriverAgent prefab doesn't get imported correctly sometimes.
 Go to Assets/Examples/Driver/Agent/ and reimport DriverAgent, if the sensors are missing an observable tag (should be *"Pole"* and *"Obstacle"* for both sensors).
+<br/><br/>

+## Utility Classes

+### GridSensorGUI

+Add a [GridSensorGUI](https://github.com/mbaske/grid-sensor/tree/master/Assets/Scripts/Sensors/Grid/Shared/Util/GridSensorGUI.cs) component for drawing the observed grid into a GUI texture.
+See Driver example, DriverAgent/Car/LongRangeSensor and DriverAgent/Car/ShortRangeSensor.

+### GridSensorUpdater

+Add a [GridSensorUpdater](https://github.com/mbaske/grid-sensor/tree/master/Assets/Scripts/Sensors/Grid/Shared/Util/GridSensorUpdater.cs) component for creating and updating a standalone sensor.
+This is meant for testing a sensor not associated with an agent.
+See Dogfight example, Main Camera/FrontSensor and Main Camera/LongRangeSensor.

+### GridSensorComponentProxy

+The [GridSensorComponentProxy](https://github.com/mbaske/grid-sensor/tree/master/Assets/Scripts/Sensors/Grid/Shared/Util/GridSensorComponentProxy.cs) stands in for a grid sensor component to whom it forwards method calls.
+This can be useful if the sensor must be detached from the agent's gameobject.
+See DriverProxyTest example, DriverAgentProxyTest.